Biden ‘playing with fire’ by redesignating Yemen’s Houthis as ‘terrorists’

 Nevertheless, Khoury told Al Jazeera that the Houthis are unlikely to make a distinction between an SDGT or FTO designation and will see Wednesday’s decision as an affront that could lead to further escalation.

 Hours after the designation was announced, the Houthis said they fired “naval missiles” at an American ship in the Gulf of Aden.
-There was no immediate confirmation from Washington.
+US Central Command later confirmed the US-owned and operated Genco Picardy was struck, causing some damage but no injuries.

 “It’s really baffling what this administration is engaged in.
-I don’t think there’s much thought that went into this,” he said.
+I don’t think there’s much thought that went into this,” Khoury said.
 “This designation is more like an insult.
 It’s the old glove in the face, slap someone with your glove.
 You’re sort of challenging, but not really hurting them.”

-Nasser also warned that it could further embolden the Houthis and “contribute in radicalising some parts of the population and strengthen the Houthi recruitment system”.
+Nasser also warned that the designation could further embolden the Houthis and “contribute in radicalising some parts of the population and strengthen the Houthi recruitment system”.

 ‘Level of uncertainty for Yemenis’